instructian/art3870/LongScrollingWebsiteResources.md

 *** Here is a demo on JS Bin that creates a long box and a counter which tells you the scroll top position https://jsbin.com/fajuxe/edit?html,output***

-*** Here is a demo on JS Bin that uses scrolling and if/else to write intot the console https://jsbin.com/eraNuNA/edit?js,console,output***
+*** Here is a demo on JS Bin that uses scrolling and if/else to write into the console https://jsbin.com/eraNuNA/edit?js,console,output***

 *** Here is a demo on JS Bin that uses scrolling to hide an object https://jsbin.com/rijomu/2/edit?html,css,output***

-*** Here is a demo on JS Bin that uses scrolling to move a bunch of stuff https://jsbin.com/Avipihan/edit?html,console,output***

-*** Here is a demo of clicking on the counter and moving the view https://jsbin.com/IVUYorU/edit?html,js,console,output***

 ```
 /* Parallax*/